Domain Elective Coursework

 Course description: This course explores foundations of decision support systems for medical applications.
 Topics include medical decision making, uncertainty, review of existing decision support systems implementation, knowledge engineering, data mining, and knowledge-based systems.

-MHI 212 — Computer Security in Health Informatics
+MHI 212 — Security in Informatics

 Instructor: Sean Peisert, Ph.D.